- Applied Business

 Your daughter/ward will be set homework on a weekly basis and we will inform you of their progress.
 Good work and behaviour are praised and celebrated through regular small rewards consisting of stickers, stars and merits.

 Each student has a Spanish ICT lesson where they can explore and practise their language skills further using a variety of online resources.
-Students also reinforce their language learning by completing challenging exercises on line on www.vocabexpress.com, www.linguascope.com, and www.languagesonline.org.uk .
+Students also reinforce their language learning by completing challenging exercises online on www.vocabexpress.com, www.linguascope.com, www.memrise.com and www.languagesonline.org.uk .

 All students are assessed after each unit on one or two skills and there is an end of year exam in the summer term which will assess all skills (listening, speaking, reading and writing).

-In Year 7, the theme is “My World” which encompasses basic vocabulary, giving opinions, talking about self and family, school, incorporating grammatical skills which will help them create their own personalised “Language Tool Kit”.
+In Year 7, the theme is “My World” which encompasses basic vocabulary, giving opinions, talking about self and family, school, incorporating grammatical skills which will help them create their own “TRACTOR” pages to encourage all students to recycle language and use what they know to develop their ability to write and speak independently without support.

 Study at Home for KS3